v11ncent/TO-THE-MOON/README.md

 **Ben**

 This was my first ever hackathon, and I learned many things that are sure to benefit me in the future.
 I learned how to successfully develop a web application using Javascript, while also learning how to use React.
 I had to learn React Bootstrap on the fly and use this knowledge to create the cards for the web application.
-I learned how to succesfully communicate and work with a team in a coding and technological environment as well.
+I learned a lot from my team, and I learned how to succesfully communicate and work with a team in a coding and technological environment as well.
 I had a lot of fun working with my team and I look forward to future hackathons!

 **Nik**

 As this was my first time participating in a hackathon, I could not be in more awe of how much I have learned in the span of 48 hours.
 From learning how to use Javascript, React, HTML, and overall working with a team editing code in real-time for the first time was an extremely insightful and incredibly fun experience for me.
-I can not wait to utikize hackathons in the future to further my skills and deepen my love for coding.
+I can not wait to utilize hackathons in the future to further my skills and deepen my love for coding.

 **Vince**